Sarenaoberoi/AgentBasedModeling/response2.md

 sf::read_sf() - Creates a new class object and puts it in box on right

+I tried to complete the same project on India, but there was too much data for my old laptop to handle.

 <img width="474" alt="Screen Shot 2020-08-25 at 8 21 57 PM" src="https://user-images.githubusercontent.com/60228365/91241411-ce03bb00-e712-11ea-8f3a-0a8b8c84e73b.png">

 <img width="471" alt="Screen Shot 2020-08-25 at 8 23 33 PM" src="https://user-images.githubusercontent.com/60228365/91241413-cfcd7e80-e712-11ea-9ae5-1fe9ef873b03.png">